 This workshop will focus on the lives and contributions of important leaders and teachers in the field of yoga and contemplative practice, including Swami Vivekananda, Paramhansa Yogananda and Thich Nhat Hanh.
 Recorded version available.
 Purchase here.

 In this short class we will talk about the importance of the breath across several mystic traditions, its place specifically within the yoga knowledge stream and tradition and how different pranayama techniques work differently.
 We will learn, practice and discuss five specific techniques.
-Monday, December 11, 2 – 4 CST Register here.
+Recorded version available Purchase here.

 Yoga & Social Change